Budapest: Casinos

 There are 11 casinos in Hungary (11 is the maximum number of casinos allowed by law), and five of them are located in the capital.
-All five of these casinos are owned by LVC Diamond Játékkaszinó Üzemeltető Kft, the gambling company of late Vajna András (better known as Andy Vajna).
-The biggest casino in Budapest and in all of Hungary is the Las Vegas Casino Corvin sétány.
+All five of these casinos were owned by LVC Diamond Játékkaszinó Üzemeltető Kft, the gambling company of late András Vajna (better known as Andy Vajna) until his death in 2017.
+The biggest casino in Budapest and in all of Hungary is the Las Vegas Casino at the Corvin promenade.

 Performing arts and festivals

 Several annual festivals take place in Budapest.
 The Sziget Festival is one of the largest outdoor music festival in Europe.
 The Budapest Spring Festival includes concerts at several venues across the city.
 The Café Budapest Contemporary Arts Festival (formerly the Budapest Autumn Festival) brings free music, dance, art, and other cultural events to the streets of the city.
 The Budapest Wine Festival and Budapest Pálinka Festival, occurring each May, are gastronomy festivals focusing on culinary pleasures.
 The Budapest Pride (or Budapest Pride Film and Cultural Festival) occurs annually across the city, and usually involves a parade on the Andrássy Avenue.
 Other festivals include the Budapest Fringe Festival, which brings more than 500 artists in about 50 shows to produce a wide range of works in alternative theatre, dance, music and comedy outside the mainstream.
-The LOW Festival is a multidisciplinary contemporary cultural festival held in Hungary in the cities Budapest and Pécs from February until March; the name of the festival alludes to the Low Countries, the region encompassing the Netherlands and Flanders.
+The LOW Festival is a contemporary cultural festival held in Hungary in the cities Budapest and Pécs from February until March; the name of the festival alludes to the Low Countries, the region encompassing the Netherlands and Flanders.
 The Budapest Jewish Summer Festival, in late August, is one of the largest in Europe.

 There are many symphony orchestras in Budapest, with the Budapest Philharmonic Orchestra being the preeminent one.
 It was founded in 1853 by Ferenc Erkel and still presents regular concerts in the Hungarian State Opera House and National Theatre.
 Budapest also has one of the more active jazz scenes in Central Europe.

 The dance tradition of the Carpathian Basin is a unique area of the European dance culture, which is also a special transition between the Balkans and Western Europe regions.
 The city is home to several authentic Hungarian folk dance ensembles which range from small ensembles to professional troupes.
 Budapest is one of the few cities in the world with a high school for learning folk dance.